Anshul619/HLD-System-Designs/src/5_ProgrammingLanguages/1_GoLang/OOPsGo.md

 # What are interfaces?
 - Interfaces are a special type in Go that define a set of method signatures but do not provide implementations.
-- Values of interface type can hold any value that implements those methods.
+- A [Go type](TypesGo.md) satisfies an interface by implementing the methods of that interface, nothing more.
 - Interfaces essentially act as placeholders for methods that will have multiple implementations based on what object is using it.
 - In Go language, the interface is a collection of method signatures and it is also a type means you can create a variable of an interface type.